The 26 Golden Rules of Running

-The idea is that if you follow these 26 rules, you’ll have a long, happy, and successful relationship with running.
+The idea is simple: follow these rules, and youโ€™ll set yourself up for a long, happy, and successful relationship with running.

 Rule #1: Start Slow and Short

-Whether you’re a beginner runner, or looking to ramp up your mileage for the next big challenge, don’t be afraid to take your time getting there.
+Whether you’re a beginner runner or looking to ramp up your mileage for the next big challenge, don’t be afraid to take your time getting there.

 First comes form, then distance, then speed.